IBM-Cloud/vpc-tutorials/vpc-cockroachdb-mzr/readme.md

 ## Delete all resources

-Running the following script will delete all resources listed inside of the myconfig.state.json, recall it was created earlier during the build process based on the myconfig.json file provided during the build process.
+Running the following script will delete all resources listed inside of the config/database-app-mzr.tfvars, recall it was created earlier during the build process .
 Please note it will also delete the Key Protect store and stored encryption keys, as well as the Certificate Manager and all the certs used by the cockroach instances.

 ```
-./delete.sh --template=vpc-cockroachdb-mzr/vpc-cockroachdb-mzr.template.json --config=<your_config_file>.json
+terraform destroy -var-file=config/database-app-mzr.tfvars -state=config/database-app-mzr.tfstate
 ```

 ## Reference our tutorials